mezbauddin/AZAD-Bulk-Import/README.md

 # Bulk Import Users to Azure Active Directory

 # Important Note: This PowerShell script is written based on PowerShell version 5.1 and may not work with version 7.
+Additionally, it will not run on x86 architecture due to dependencies on certain modules and APIs that require 64-bit architecture.

 This PowerShell script enables bulk import of users into Azure Active Directory (Azure AD) and updates their properties using a CSV file.
 It utilizes the AzureAD and Microsoft.Graph PowerShell modules to interact with Azure AD and Microsoft Graph API.